Adaptive procedures for directional false discovery rate control: Directional control with data masking: ZDIRECT

 \subsection{Shrinking the masked sets $\cM_t$}

-To achieve power, we aim to shrink $\cM_t$ in accordance with conditions (C1)-(C2) in such a way that \algref{zdirect} can mimic the \emph{optimal discovery procedure} (ODP).
-The ODP is motivated under the additional assumption that the effects are random and independently generated by a common prior distribution, i.e.
+To achieve power, we aim to shrink $\cM_t$ in accordance with conditions (C1)-(C2) in such a way that \algref{zdirect} can mimic the \emph{optimal discovery procedure} (ODP) under a Bayesian formulation\footnote{More precisely, it is an \emph{empirical Bayes} formulation, because $G(\cdot)$ is assumed to be unknown.} of the problem, which imposes the additional assumption that the effects are random and independently generated by a common prior distribution, i.e.

-for an unknown distribution function $G(\cdot)$.
-Under this Bayesian formulation, if one were given knowledge of $G(\cdot)$ and obliged to declare a non-zero sign for a given $\theta_i$ based on $z_i$, it would be optimal to adopt the strategy in \tabref{OptSign} based on posterior probabilities, whose associated probability of making a false discovery is

-In the literature, \eqref{lfsr} is known as the \emph{local false sign rate} for $i$ \citep[p.279]{stephens2017false}.
-Since a smaller $lfsr_i$ suggests higher confidence in the sign declaration for $\theta_i$ based on the strategy in \tabref{OptSign}, if one were to make \emph{multiple} discoveries, the intuition would be to prioritize making sign declarations for those $i$'s with the smallest local false sign rates.
-This in fact defines the ODP that maximizes the ETD subject to a $\FDRdir$ target, as stated in \thmref{ODP} below; its proof in \appref{lfsrOMTpf} extends the arguments in \citet[Theorem 2.1]{heller2021optimal} on the optimal FDR procedure for the point null testing problem in \eqref{ptnull}: